 $ sztpd --help

-SZTPD persists all data10 into the database provided on the command line (i.e., the database URL passed into the
+SZTPD persists all data11 into the database provided on the command line (i.e., the database URL passed into the ‘sztpd’ command).
+Varying the database URL enables use of different databases.
+Currently supported databases include Postgres, MySQL, MariaDB, and SQLite.

 An in-memory database may also have use in a production environment (e.g., in an SDN context) whereby the intent is for the SZTPD instance to be ephemeral, lasting only as long as needed to bootstrap a specific set of devices.